-- ratio regulator spring column is pointing up. - arrow on the ratio regulator points in the direction of gas flow. - integral fuel orifice and o-rings 2 are re-installed in the same orientation with respect to the fuel flow. - same straight run of pipe 3 remains between the ratio regulator and the burner.
+- ratio regulator spring column 1 is pointing down. - arrow on the ratio regulator points in the direction of gas flow. - integral fuel orifice and o-rings 2 are re-installed in the same orientation with respect to the fuel flow. - same straight run of pipe 3 remains between the ratio regulator and the burner.